- Can you hike right from the inn?

 - Where can we mountain bike?

-We have some beautiful Forest Service roads that lace the Wenatchee National Forest.
+We have some beautiful US Forest Service roads that traverse through the Wenatchee National Forest.
 We can get you pedaling to some incredible view spots.
-Boundary Butte and Entiat Ridge come quickly to mind.
-Butte and Ridge...hmmmm....sounds like some climbing to me!
+Boundary Butte and Entiat Ridge are just two of the rides that will challenge you.

 - When does rafting season start and end?